-How will we turn buildings into smart buildings in the future?
-How can we intelligently further develop urban supply networks?
-How can energy, water, electricity and heat be combined?
-The energy revolution presents us with the challenge of developing innovative and networked building and supply technology that will change our lives in the long term.
-The engineers in this field are actively involved in shaping the future in this field.
+How can we turn buildings into smart buildings in the future?
+How do we intelligently develop urban supply networks?
+How can energy, water, electricity and heat be connected?
+The transformation of energy systems presents us with the challenge of developing innovative and networked building and supply technology that will have a lasting change on our lives.
+Engineers in this field are actively helping to shape the future of this field.

 In the higher semesters, the course of study has a stronger subject-specific orientation.
 The core subjects of supply engineering (heating technology, air conditioning technology, etc.) are the focus here as compulsory subjects.
 This range of subjects is supplemented by elective modules (technical English, lighting technology, etc.).
 Students select compulsory elective modules themselves, whereby examinations must be taken in a certain number of these subjects.
 Within the framework of these compulsory elective modules, courses of other courses of study at the Trier University of Applied Sciences or other universities can also be attended.